yongrenjie/genesis/README.md

 ## Offline usage

 1. [Download and install Node.js](https://nodejs.org/en/).
-2. Clone this repository and navigate into it..
+2. Clone this repository and navigate into it:

        git clone https://github.com/yongrenjie/genesis
        cd genesis

-3. Run the following commands
+3. Run the following commands:

        npm install
        npm start

 4. Open any web browser and navigate to http://localhost:5555/.
 (Port 5555 is used by default.
-If you want to change this, set the `$PORT` environment variable to a number of your choice.)
+If you want to change this, set the `$PORT` environment variable to a number of your choice; for example, on Unix/Linux you can run `PORT=8000 npm start` to launch on port 8000.)

 5. (optional) If you want to access a specific version, run